-Even if you were to consider one of our older models is the Epson 9880.
-Depending on the paper requirements and settings it has the ability to print at resolutions of 2880 x 1440 per square inch.
-This is really good and Epson has been printing at these high resolutions for some time.
+Even if you were to consider one of our older models of printers like an Epson 9880, depending on the paper requirements and settings it had the ability to print at resolutions of 2880 x 1440 per square inch.
+This is really good and Epson still prints at these high resolutions.
 Back in the old days of inkjet printing when 300×300 was jaw dropping, you can imagine how many photographers and artists who love to do their own printing would salivate at the opportunity to print with this kind of quality.
 I know because I was one of them.
 But the question which was asked was if it recommended that the person provide images having a resolution that will match the printer.

 Example – Inkjet Drop Pattern

 Digital Resolution is a Structured Grouping

 With a digital image, the resolution is different since it is based on pixel count.
 Sometimes people use the term dots per inch (DPI) to refer to a digital file’s resolution based on its intended print size but the more correct term should be pixel per inch (PPI).
 In professional printing of people’s artwork and photographs, we like images to be somewhere in the neighborhood of 150 to 300 ppi.
 This is how many pixels you would have for every inch across and every inch down.
 In actuality we would be referring to 150×150 or 300×300 pixels for every printed inch.

 So why not tell that person to make the image 2880×1440 pixels per intended printed inch?

 Well for starters, pixels are little squares of color, lined up, row by row and column by column.
 There is no one to one overlap.
 If you wanted to get the same resolution as the printer you would have to make your image 2880×2880 or 1440×1440 pixels for every square inch.